felix-u/imgclr/README.md

 ### Features
 - [x] Change palette of images
-- [x] Work on JPG, PNG, and a variety of other image formats (see full ordered list below)
+- [x] Support JPG, PNG, and a variety of popular lossy and lossless image formats (full list below)
-- [ ] Use dithering to generate smoother results
+- [x] Use dithering to generate smoother results
 - [x] Allow the inversion of image brightness levels (convert dark images to light and vice versa)